Wee Willie Winkie (film)

 Wee Willie Winkie is a 1937 American adventure drama film directed by John Ford and starring Shirley Temple, Victor McLaglen, and Cesar Romero.
 The screenplay by Julien Josephson and Ernest Pascal was based on a story by Rudyard Kipling.
 The film's story concerns the British presence in 19th-century India.
 The production was filmed largely at the Iverson Movie Ranch in Chatsworth, California, where a number of elaborate sets were built for the film.
+This film was the first of three in which Shirley Temple and Cesar Romero appeared together: the second was Ali Baba Goes to Town (1937), and finally The Little Princess (1939).

-The film is noteworthy for not having any elaborate song or dance routines which had become staples in Temple's films for 20th Century Fox.
+The film is noteworthy for not having any elaborate song or dance routines which had become staples in Temple's films for 20th Century-Fox.

 William S. Darling and David S. Hall were nominated for an Academy Award for Best Art Direction.

 Plot

 During the British Raj, Sergeant Donald MacDuff escorts Joyce Williams, an impoverished widow, and her young daughter, Priscilla, to a military outpost on the northern frontier of British occupied India to live with her stern father-in-law, Colonel Williams.
 Along the way, they witness the capture of freedom fighter chief Khoda Khan.
 Soon, Priscilla, nicknamed 'Wee Willie Winkie' by MacDuff, wins the hearts of all the soldiers, especially her grandfather and MacDuff; even Khoda Khan is touched by her visits to cheer him up in his captivity, and her returning a lost necklace to him.
 Meanwhile, her mother is courted by Lieutenant Brandes.

 Khoda Khan is rescued by his men in a night raid and a fight breaks out.
 MacDuff is fatally wounded while out on patrol.
 He dies in the hospital while Priscilla sings "Auld Lang Syne" to him.

 Priscilla decides to persuade Khoda Khan to stop fighting when Mohammet Dihn, a soldier who is actually Khan's spy, smuggles her out of the base and takes her to the rebel mountain fortress.
 Khan is greatly pleased; he thinks that the colonel will bring his entire regiment in a hopeless attempt to rescue her.
 British troops arrive, demanding Khan surrender Priscilla; his men prepare for battle, and he orders that Dihn be thrown over a wall, presumably to death.

 Colonel Williams halts his force out of range and walks alone to the entrance.
 A few of Khan's men start shooting at Williams, and Priscilla rushes to her grandfather's side.
 Impressed by the colonel's courage and overcome with empathy for the child, Khan orders his men to stop firing.
 He agrees to negotiate and the war ends.